dailystory/docs/articles/changelog/2020/may.md

 # DailyStory Product Updates for May 2020
 ## May 20, 2020
 * improve error message when error occurrs from data center account switch
+* handle cases where filename cannot be read

 ## May 19, 2020
 * update weave to support batch syncing